stefanGT44/Concurrent-Keyword-Counter/README.md

 ## Overview
 The system consists of several components working concurrently in conjunction.
 Some components are <b> thread pool </b> based, and other run in their own separate threads.<br>
-The user provides directories and web pages that will be scanned, get or query (poll) results (file results, url results, domain results, result summary etc). <br>
+The user provides directories and web pages that will be scanned, get or query (poll) results (file results, url results, domain results, result summary...) etc. <br>
-Based on the specified hop number value, web scans continue on found links (in depth).
+Based on the specified hop number value, initiated web scans continue on newly found links (in depth).

 #### Thread pool based components:
 * Web Scanner